ajosedev/knowledge/zettel/20211206170859-aws-ec2-spot-instances.md

 A **spot fleet** is a collection of spot instances and (optionally) on-demand instances.
 Spot fleets will stop launching instances once you reach your price threshold or capacity desire.

 You can have different launch pools for things like EC2 instance type, AZ, etc.

+You can estimate how likely you are to get a spot instance with the 'Spot placement score'.
+From there you can pick your compute requirements or a particular instance type.

+To increase your likeliness of getting a spot instance, select more than a single instance type.
+You can select multiple instance types that are similar to each other.

 [[aws]]
 [[awsec2]]